 The Biodynamic Sowing and Planting Calendar

-Thun suggests that the forces of each constellation vary, and that the moon as it passes through the constellation acts as a kind of ‘transmitter’ or ‘lens’ guiding the forces to earth.
+Thun suggests that the forces of each constellation vary and that the moon as it passes through the constellation acts as a kind of ‘transmitter’ or ‘lens’ guiding the forces to Earth.
 These forces correspond to the four different elements: Earth, Light, Water and Warmth.
-Each of these four forces or impulses have their source in three out of the twelve constellations:
+Each of these four forces or impulses has their source in three out of the twelve constellations:

 Taurus, Virgo, Capricorn – Earth

 Gemini, Libra, Aquarius – Light

 As these impulses ray down upon the earth, they affect different aspects of a plant’s growth.
 When the moon is passing through an ‘earth constellation’ (Taurus, Virgo or Capricorn), all aspects of root development are particularly affected.
 When the moon is in a ‘water constellation’ (Pisces, Cancer or Scorpio) leaf development is particularly enhanced.
 The moon being in a ‘light constellation’ (Gemini, Libra or Aquarius) most strongly affect the flowering aspect of the plant, while when the moon is in a ‘warmth constellation’ (Aries, Leo or Sagittarius) fruiting and seed-production are most affected.